Group Data by Dimension

 5. Optional: To sort the selected top or bottom groups in order of the aggregated measure, select an option from the 'Sort' menu: 'By Value (Asc)' or 'By Value (Desc)'.
 Then choose the measure on which to sort the groups.

-6. To specify an arbitrary sort order, select the ‘Manual’ option in the ‘Sort’ menu, and press the ‘Edit’ button edit to open the ‘Manual Ordering’ dialog box.
+6. To specify an arbitrary sort order, select the ‘Manual’ option in the ‘Sort’ menu, and press the ‘Edit’ button Edit to open the ‘Manual Ordering’ dialog box.
 To reorder an item in the ‘Manual Ordering’ dialog box, select the item and press the ‘Up’ or ‘Down’ buttons.
 Press OK to close the dialog box.

 7. Enable ‘Group all others together’ to create an “Others” group representing an aggregate of the items that have not been ranked.